-Engine Intake System & Intake Manifold
+Engine Intake System & Intake Manifold:

 However, in reality, the quality & quantity of the charge supplied varies for all the cylinders.
-This is mainly because the intake manifold has different passage sizes, angles, contours, flow rates, and temperatures, etc. Hence, there is a noticeable difference in the quality & quantity of the charge at low engine speeds.
+It is mainly because the intake manifold has different passage sizes, angles, contours, flow rates, temperatures, etc. Hence, there is a noticeable difference in the quality & quantity of the charge at low engine speeds.

-Single passage/single flange intake manifold has a single pipe that connects the carburetor to the engine cylinders directly.
+A single passage/single flange intake manifold has a single pipe that connects the carburetor to the engine cylinders directly.
 However, a twin or double flange manifold has two separate pipes for each pair of cylinders.
 Thus, in a four-cylinder engine, four passages, each from a cylinder, merge into one pipe which connects to the carburetor.
 For better distribution of air-fuel mixture, engineers ensure an approximately equal distance from the carburetor to each cylinder.

 Furthermore, some modern engines feature a four-pipe design.
-In a four-pipe intake manifold, primary & secondary outlets for the same side of the carburetor lead to cylinders 2, 3, 5, and 8 while the other pipes lead to cylinders 1, 4, 6, and 7.
+In a four-pipe intake manifold, primary & secondary outlets for the same side of the carburetor lead to cylinders 2, 3, 5, and 8, while the other pipes lead to cylinders 1, 4, 6, and 7.

-Read More: How Engine Exhaust system works?>>
+Read More: How does the Engine Exhaust system work?>>